MZachmann/USB_ITest/README.md

 This is specifically designed to work out-of-the-box with a Raspberry Pi Pico or Pico W, which needs the output blocking diode.

 This contains the importable schematic, layout, bom, and gerbers from EasyEDA for direct production by JLCPCB.

+For the entire writeup see [Make a Usb Charger and Current Tester](URL=https://medium.com/home-wireless/make-a-usb-charger-and-current-tester-99f3795060f4)